Mothercare stores to close under rescue plan

 Mothercare saw falling numbers of shoppers in the second half of the financial year and had to discount to try to stimulate sales.
 However, over the year as a whole, like-for-like sales fell 1.3%.

-CVAs - which allow firms to shut loss-making shops and reduce rents - have become widespread this year as a sheaf of major High Street names have had to undergo deep changes in the way they operate.
+CVAs have become widespread this year as a sheaf of major High Street names have had to undergo deep changes in the way they operate.

 Earlier this year, toy store chain Toys R Us collapsed into administration, as did electronics retailer Maplin.